 On April 26, 2021, the Company granted 800,000 stock options to employees of the Company.
 Each stock option allows the holder to acquire one common share of the Company at an exercise price of \$0.28 for a period of 5 years.
-The options vest as to 1/3 on each of the first, second and third anniversaries of the grant date.
+The options vest as to 25% on the grant date and then 25% on each of the six, twelve and eighteen month anniversaries of the grant date.